NightWalkAX/frappe-themes-submodule/README.md

 ```

 **Recommended Multi-Tenant Setup**:
-1. Create a dedicated theme app that's installed on all sites
+1. Install `frappe_ux_upgrade` on all sites that need theme functionality
-2. Or modify the theme switcher to gracefully handle missing APIs
+2. Modify the theme switcher to gracefully handle missing APIs (if needed)
-3. Always test theme switching on sites without the app installed
+3. Always test theme switching on sites with and without frappe_ux_upgrade installed

 ### Theme Switcher not appearing (Ctrl+Shift+G)